sfjbsnodefsd/vinit/readMe.md

+# Repo for Vinit Sharma
-# This contains all the projects covered during AWS FSD Septemeber training.
+## This repository contains all the sections covered during AWS-FSD Septemeber training.